qurator-spk/eynollah/docs/models.md

 The model extracts the reading order of text regions from the layout by classifying pairwise relationships between them.
 A sorting algorithm then determines the overall reading sequence.

+### OCR

+We have trained three OCR models: two CNN-RNN–based models and one transformer-based TrOCR model.
+The CNN-RNN models are generally faster and provide better results in most cases, though their performance decreases with heavily degraded images.
+The TrOCR model, on the other hand, is computationally expensive and slower during inference, but it can possibly produce better results on strongly degraded images.
 ## Heuristic methods

 Additionally, some heuristic methods are employed to further improve the model predictions:

 * After border detection, the largest contour is determined by a bounding box, and the image cropped to these coordinates.
-* For text region detection, the image is scaled up to make it easier for the model to detect background space between text regions.
+* Unlike the non-light version, where the image is scaled up to help the model better detect the background spaces between text regions, the light version uses down-scaled images.
+In this case, introducing an artificial class along the boundaries of text regions and text lines has helped to isolate and separate the text regions more effectively.
 * A minimum area is defined for text regions in relation to the overall image dimensions, so that very small regions that are noise can be filtered out.
-* Deskewing is applied on the text region level (due to regions having different degrees of skew) in order to improve the textline segmentation result.
+* In the non-light version, deskewing is applied at the text-region level (since regions may have different degrees of skew) to improve text-line segmentation results.
+In contrast, the light version performs deskewing only at the page level to enhance margin detection and heuristic reading-order estimation.
-* After deskewing, a calculation of the pixel distribution on the X-axis allows the separation of textlines (foreground) and background pixels.
+* After deskewing, a calculation of the pixel distribution on the X-axis allows the separation of textlines (foreground) and background pixels (only in non-light version).
-* Finally, using the derived coordinates, bounding boxes are determined for each textline.
+* Finally, using the derived coordinates, bounding boxes are determined for each textline (only in non-light version).
+* As mentioned above, the reading order can be determined using a model; however, this approach is computationally expensive, time-consuming, and less accurate due to the limited amount of ground-truth data available for training.
+Therefore, our tool uses a heuristic reading-order detection method as the default.
+The heuristic approach relies on headers and separators to determine the reading order of text regions.